kohjonathan/learn-spanish-fast/README.md

 # MY-SPANISH-LEARNING JOURNEY
 Back in 2002, i created a course that teaches techniques to *Learn to Read, Write and Speak Spanish Fast*.
 The techniques leverage on clever mind hacks.
-It's call [Good Spanish in 8 Weeks][#GOOD SPANISH IN 8 WEEKS] and was designed specifically for the Singaporean.
+It's call [Good Spanish in 8 Weeks](#GOOD SPANISH IN 8 WEEKS) and was designed specifically for the Singaporean.

 ## GOOD SPANISH IN 8 WEEKS ##
 This was the course logo: